This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

 How to make Slow Roasted Chicken

-3. Serving the Chicken.
-Reserve the veggies and chicken juices.
+- Gravy: Reserve the veggies and chicken juices.
 It’s one of the easiest methods to make a gravy if feel like making one!
-Serve your perfectly cooked chicken with a roasted green veggie (love this Air Fryer Broccoli) and baby potatoes.
-These Sheet Pan Scalloped Potatoes make a great side dish as well!
+Or, try this Gravy With No Drippings Recipe.

-What is trussing a chicken?
+What Is trussing a chicken?

 Trussing a chicken is tying it with kitchen twine or butcher’s string to secure the wings and legs close to the body.
 This helps the chicken cook evenly and maintain its shape during roasting.
 If you’ve stuffed the cavity, this will also help keep everything from spilling out.